kejonaMC/GeyserUpdater/README.md

 ### Auto-Update-Geyser:
 *Default:* `false`

 If enabled, the plugin will check for a newer version of Geyser on startup and every 24 hours thereafter.
+If a newer version exists it will be downloaded.

 ### Auto-Restart-Server: